feryaz/easyReservations/readme.txt

 = 6.0-alpha.13 - 2020-04-X =
 * Feature - Direct checkout (option in form block)
+* Enhancement - Admin can now set reservations to not belong to any resource
 * Enhancement - Deposit form on order payment page
 * Enhancement - Display deposit amount to pay in admin edit order
+* Performance - Timeline generation time by 40%

 = 6.0-alpha.12 - 2020-03-30 =
 * Feature - Cart widget